MSRConnections/Azure-training-course/Content/Batch/Azure Batch HOL.md

 ## Summary

-This lab provided a hands on demonstration for how to use Batch Services with Batch Shipyard for creating Docker Containers to run batch jobs in the cloud.
-Batch on Azure though can perform many types on Docker and non-Docker jobs and even leverage some of the high performance N-seres virtual machines that have GPU's for tasks like animation rendering.
+This lab provided a hands-on demonstration of how to use Batch Services with Batch Shipyard to run batch jobs in the cloud in Docker containers.
+Batch on Azure though can perform many types on Docker and non-Docker jobs and even leverage some of the high performance N-seres virtual machines that have GPUs for tasks such as animation rendering.

 ---